hazymorning/origami_weather/README.md

 ## Backgrounds

-By default the card draws a live sky behind your content on a canvas.
-It reads your weather entity and `sun_entity` and paints the scene to match: a color gradient that shifts with the condition, drifting clouds whose density and darkness follow the current weather, and a sun during the day or a moon at night that tracks the sun's elevation.
-If you set a `moon_phase_entity`, the moon is drawn in its actual phase.
+By default the card reads your weather entity and `sun_entity` and shows the scene to match, like a color gradient, drifting clouds and the sun during the day or the moon at night. **Most of these effects can be toggled separately.**

-On top of that base scene sit a few layers you can toggle:

-- **Weather effects** — rain, snow, hail, sleet, and lightning, matched to the current condition.
-- **Color blobs** — soft ambient color that drifts behind everything and shifts with the weather.
-This is what gives the card its mood in calm conditions.
-- **Night sky** — a star field that fades in after dark, denser on clear nights and gone during rain.

-If you'd rather use your own artwork, set `background_mode: images` and point `weather_image_path` at a folder of images or videos named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
-The card picks the file matching the current condition and swaps it as the weather changes.
-You can supply a separate `weather_image_path_dark` folder for dark mode.
+If you'd rather use your own weather artwork, set `background_mode: images` and point `weather_image_path` at a folder of images or videos named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
+The card picks the file matching the current condition.

-See the [Background options](#options) for the full list, including brightness, saturation, and blur controls that apply in both modes.
+See the [Background options](#options) for the full list.

 <br>